-If you are thinking of organising an event you will need to take into account the legalities and responsibilities that are associated with be an event organiser
+If you are thinking of organising an event you will need to take into account the legalities and responsibilities that are associated with being an event organiser.

 Fenland Safety Advisory Group (SAG) aims to enable event organisers to safely host events taking place in the District.
 This is whilst safeguarding the well-being of all residents and visitors at those public events and ensuring that, as far as reasonably practicable, any inconvenience to residents, businesses and the general public arising from such events is minimised.